auth0/express-openid-connect/README.md

 [![Build Status](https://travis-ci.org/auth0/express-openid-connect.svg?branch=master)](https://travis-ci.org/auth0/express-openid-connect)

-**Note: use at your own risk, this project is on early stages.
-The api is changing a lot.**

 Express.js middleware for OpenID Relying Party (aka OAuth 2.0 Client).

 The purpose of this middleware is to give a tool to our customers to easily add authentication to their applications, the goals for this project are: